-The essay question tends to ask you to ‘argue to the contrary’ of the statement or ‘argue for the statement’.
+The Section 3 essay question will typically ask you to ‘argue to the contrary’ of the statement or ‘argue for’ the statement.

-Make sure you give an equal number of points for each side of the argument to ensure you’ve kept it balanced.
+Try to offer an equal number of points for each side of the argument to ensure you’ve kept your essay balanced.

 It’s very important that you avoid waffling in your essay.
-You should focus on making clear well-explained points.
-The PEE (Point Evidence Explain) method that’s taught in schools is a good format to follow.
+You should focus on making clear, well-explained points.
+The PEE (Point Evidence Explain) method is a good format to follow.

-The BMAT requires you to write a scientific-style essay, so it’s not exactly the same thing as writing pieces that you would have previously done for English Language.
-Use simple sentences and try to pick the strongest arguments to write about.
+The BMAT requires you to write a scientific-style essay, so it isn’t exactly the same thing as essays that you may have previously written for subjects like English.
+Use simple sentences, avoid unnecessarily flowery language and keep it concise.

-Whilst you’re writing be extra wary of your spelling (if you can’t spell a word, try to find an alternative that you can spell), keeping it legible and your phrasing – with just a little bit of care you should be able to secure yourself an A for this part of the essay.
+Be extra wary of your spelling (if you can’t spell a word, try to find an alternative that you know how to spell) and your phrasing – and with good attention to detail, you should be able to secure yourself an A for this aspect of Section 3.